wbwilsoniv/sneekpeek/sneekpeek/README.md

 1. As a user I want to sort the podcasts by genre.
 1. As a user I want to see a description of each podcast.
 1. As a user I want to see reviews of a podcast.
-1. As a user I want to add / edit / delete a podcast.
+1. As a user I want to add / edit / delete a sneaker.
 1. As a user I want to review a podcast.